Course Title: Anatomical Pathology 1

 This course contributes to the following Program Learning Outcomes for MC158 Master of Laboratory Medicine:

-• CLO2: Critically discuss and explain the principles of and perform fixation, microtomy and various staining techniques for histopathological specimens.
+- Discuss and explain the principles of and perform: fixation, microtomy and various staining techniques for histopathological specimens.
 This includes the selection and application of immunohistochemical methods.

-• CLO3: Relate knowledge of the principles and procedures involved in the collection, processing, cytopreparation, screening, interpretation and reporting of common cytology specimens (including the use of ancillary testing), to different cytopathological diagnosis.
+- Relate the knowledge of the principles and procedures involved in the collection, processing, cytopreparation, screening, interpretation and reporting of common cytology specimens.

 Overview of Learning Activities